 Just bloom

 And there she was… my Kalanchoe.
-Crispy, dried-up flowers.
-Faded and brittle.
+Crispy, dried-up, faded and brittle.
+To be honest, I had quietly given up on her weeks ago.

 Fresh.
 Red.
 Vibrant.